-Instead, I wired up the rear track section but created a fork in the positive supply between the controller and the two track sections using a three-way switch found in the electrical gumpf I’d acquired earlier.
-(The feed from the controller going to the middle terminal of the switch, wire from the left terminal going to the drop wires on front track run and the third terminal connecting to the drop wires soldered to the rear track run).
+Instead, I wired up the rear track section but created a fork in the positive supply between the controller and the two track sections using a three-way switch found in the electrical junk I’d acquired earlier.
+(The feed from the controller goes to the middle terminal of the switch, the wire from the left terminal goes to the drop wires on the front track run and the third terminal connects to the drop wires soldered to the rear track run).

 This is a primitive solution and bodge that while not ideal allows me to switch which track the controller operates or cut power entirely.
 In this way, I can operate a loco on track, park it, flick the switch and then drive a loco on the other.